chazingtheinfinite/intro-to-data-science/winter-2022/project-ideas/README.md

 This work is expected to be applied to tweets published over the course of the semester (at least a month's worth of sampled tweets).
 These tweets could be localized to Canada-only for a Canadian hate landscape analysis.
 The findings of this work can be compared to a similar study on an [Italian Twitter Hate Map](https://www.tandfonline.com/doi/full/10.1080/0144929X.2019.1607903).

+### Project 4c: Mapping the Twittershpere Incel Hate Speech Landscape

+**TW: Incel-related language: this project will contain stong, offensive language and may be triggering to certain individuals.**

+This project is a specific variant of the 4b project; essentially both could be completed in a single semester course-long project.

+Using an existing Incel speech detector (see this [paper](https://dl.acm.org/doi/pdf/10.1145/3400806.3400808) as a reference), the Twitter API can be leveraged to source current posts and identify those that are etected as incel hate speech.
+This would enable the mapping of twitter-based incel hate speech for further analysis.

 Recommended for:
  - Students interested in NLP machine learning model generation/application
  - Students interested in acquiring and analyzing Twitter data (millions of tweets)
+ - Students interested in Social Good projects and the betterment of humanity

 ---